dfranklin02/SRL/docs/pages/metacognition/metacognition_recommendations_writing.md

 > 2. Estimate how long the assignment will take you.
 Consider the goals of the assignment and different approaches you can take.
 > 3. Set aside regular times to work and set specific goals for each time period.
 Plan in extra time for certain approaches, such as writing an outline before writing a paper.
 > 4. Try to identify the types of things you do to procrastinate, and eliminate one type at a time.
+> For more information on how to improve your time management, click here Time Management.

 <p class='question'>“How can I organize myself and my materials?”</p>